Generalized $u$-Gibbs measures for $C^\infty$ diffeomorphisms: The tree description of the dynamics of a disk

 \item $\forall \mathbf i^{n-1}\in \mathcal T_{n-1}$ and for all $(\mathfrak l_n,\mathfrak l'_n)\in \mathbb Z\times \mathbb N$ we have

 \end{enumerate} \end{prop}

 This statement is a global version of Proposition 7 of \cite{Burguetphysical}.
 The proof is the content of \textsection \ref{prop37proof}.

-\begin{definition}[Yomdin partition] For $x\in D$ and $0\leq\ell\leq n$ we let $\varpi_\ell(x)$ be the unique set of the form $\mathrm{Im}(\sigma_\ell\circ \theta_{\mathbf i^\ell})$, $\theta_{\mathbf i^\ell}\in \Theta_{\mathbf i^\ell}$, containing $f^\ell x$.
+\begin{definition}[Yomdin partition] For $x\in D$ and $0\leq\ell\leq n$ we let $\varpi_\ell(x)$ be the unique set of the form $\mathrm{Im}(\sigma_\ell\circ \theta_{\mathbf i^\ell})$, $\theta_{\mathbf i^\ell}\in \Theta_{\mathbf i^\ell}$, containing $g^\ell x$.
 When it is clear we also write $\varpi_\ell(x)$ for the map $\sigma_\ell\circ \theta_{\mathbf i^\ell}$. \end{definition}

-\textbf{Remark:} The Yomdin partition is in fact only a partition up to a set of zero disk volume, as charts may intersect on their boundaries, a subset of co-dimension at least $1$.
+\textbf{Remarks:}\text{ } \begin{enumerate} \item The Yomdin partition is in fact only a partition up to a set of zero disk volume, as charts may intersect on their boundaries, a subset of co-dimension at least $1$.
 This is enough for us, as the only reference measure which we will use will be the disk volume.
-We will continue to treat it as a partition henceforth.
+We will continue to treat it as a partition henceforth. \item By applying Lemma \ref{bounddis} to the bounded couples $(\sigma_0, \theta_{\mathbf i^0})=(\sigma, \mathrm{Id}_{[0,1]^k})$ and $(\sigma_\ell, \theta_{\mathbf i^l})$ we get the following bounded distortion property for any $x\in D$ and any $\ell\in \mathbb N$: